Ventilator-associated pneumonia (VAP) is an infection of the lungs that affects people who are on mechanical ventilation

 .
-A ventilator is a machine that helps you breathe.
+Mechanical ventilation is done with a machine that helps you breathe.
 Pneumonia affects the small airways and air sacs in the lungs.

 |Copyright © Nucleus Medical Media, Inc.